 Worker’s compensation benefits provide injured workers with the compensation they need to take care of themselves while they are unable to work.
-Several common types of injuries will allow an injured employee to claim workers’ compensation benefits successfully.
+Several common types of injuries will allow an injured employee to claim Workers’ Compensation benefits successfully.
 However, in Arkansas, successfully claiming workers’ comp benefits for a mental injury or illness can be more difficult than other types of injuries.
-If you or a family member is suffering from mental illness due to a workplace injury, you should consult with an experienced Fayetteville workers’ compensation lawyer.
-Ken Kieklak explains whether you can receive workers’ compensation for stress and anxiety in Arkansas.
+If you or a family member is suffering from mental illness due to a workplace injury, you should consult with an experienced Fayetteville AR workers’ comp lawyer.
+Ken Kieklak explains whether you can receive Workers’ Compensation for stress and anxiety in Arkansas.

 How to Claim Workers’ Compensation Benefits for a Mental Injury

 In Arkansas, to successfully claim a mental injury or illness for Workers’ Compensation benefits, you must prove that the injury was the result of a work-related physical injury.
 Employees cannot claim a mental illness for observing another person being seriously or fatally injured while working – they must face a physical injury themselves.

 Arkansas also mandates that an employee cannot receive compensation for their mental illness unless they are examined and diagnosed by a licensed psychiatrist or psychologist.
 Additionally, if you want to prove that your stress or anxiety qualifies you for Workers’ Compensation benefits, those conditions must meet requirements set in the latest issue of Diagnostic and Statistical Manual of Mental Disorders (DSM).
 This manual is used by mental health professionals to diagnose and research mental disorders by applying standardized definitions.